Missing our old site and the map it used to display?

 WiseAcre Garden - WiseAcre Gardens Home Gardener and rock aficionado, who also has a great collection of flower and mushroom photos!

-Waterfalls of New York State Purchase Here For almost a year Edward M. Smathers was involved in a team project, with Scott Ensminger and David Schryver, creating a new waterfall guide for New York State.
-Being tasked with the photography aspect of the project, along with written descriptions of over 25 of the waterfalls, was […]
+Waterfalls of New York State Purchase Waterfalls of New York State For almost a year Edward M. Smathers was involved in a team project, with Scott Ensminger and David Schryver, creating a new waterfall guide for New York State.
+Being tasked with the photography aspect of the project, along with written descriptions of over 25 […]

 Features more than 100 scenic waterfall destinations throughout New York State.
 New York State is home to arguably the most famous waterfall in the world, Niagara Falls.
 But thanks to its diverse terrain and an abundance of rivers and streams, the state also boasts more than 2,000 other waterfalls.
 From delicate cascades to thundering cataracts, […]